 Q. Does the school provide meals to students?

 A. Yes, CLAS offers school meals.
-For the 2011-2012 school year we will utilizing the Los Angeles Unified School District’s food services dviision to provide meals for our students.
+We utilize the Los Angeles Unified School District’s food services dviision to provide meals for our students.
 A nutritious hot breakfast and lunch are served daily at each of the school sites.
 A menu identifying what is served will be provided each month to CLAS families.
-The cost of meals is $100 per month per student.
 Free and reduced price meals are available to families that qualify.
 Of course, students can bring their own lunch.

 Q. Are students required to wear uniforms?

 A. Yes.
 Like a unified professional sports team, CLAS students display unity of school spirit in sharply outfitted uniforms we call CLASwear™ featuring the CLAS colors of black, red, and white.
 Girls have the option of wearing black or khaki “skorts,” black or beige v-neck jumpers, white blouses with colorful kente cross ties, and red cardigan sweaters.
 Boys wear black or khaki trousers, white short sleeve dress shirts with kente patterned ties, and red cardigan sweaters.
 Students in our middle school are required to wear black blazers instead of sweaters.
 Boys and girls have the option of wearing more casual CLASwear™ like white polo shirts emblazoned with the CLAS emblem without ties on Wednesdays and Fridays or other designated dress-down days.